optimumtact/sr.ht/README.md

-# sr.ht
+# u.pste.pw (fork of [sr.ht](https://github.com/SirCmpwn/sr.ht))

 Private file hosting for you and your friends.

 ![](https://sr.ht/9087.png)

-I run a private instance of sr.ht *at* [sr.ht](https://sr.ht).
-You can request an invite if you know me personally.
+I run a private instance of u.pste.pw *at* [u.pste.pw](https://u.pste.pw).
+You can request an invite if you'd like to join.
 Otherwise, here are the setup instructions to run it on your own infrastructure:

+## Differences from upstream

+* Fixed a few instances where page redirects would take you to the local IP of the sr.ht instance, which obviously isn't connectable from outside.
+* Removed most hardcoded branding and moved it to config strings.
+* Switched to simplex bootstrap theme
+* Some minor style fixes

 ## Running the site